postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 - <xref:Metalama.Framework.Advising.IAdviceFactory.IntroduceField*> returning an <xref:Metalama.Framework.Code.DeclarationBuilders.IFieldBuilder>.

-A call to these method creates a member that has the same characteristics as the template (name, signature, ...), taking into account the properties of the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.
+A call to one of these methods creates a member that has the same characteristics as the template (name, signature, ...), taking into account the properties of the <xref:Metalama.Framework.Aspects.TemplateAttribute?text=[Template]> custom attribute.
 However, they return a _builder_ object that allows you to modify these characteristics.

 ### Step 3.
 Adjust the name and signature using the builder